The AI Conversation Every Parent Needs to Have

 Because the goal isn't to avoid AI.
 It's to raise kids who know how to use it wisely and who understand that the best ideas don't come from a screen.
 They come from them.

 Ready to try AI with your kids?
-Download our free starter guide—it walks you through how to introduce AI in a positive, empowering way, plus includes our first family activity (the park play that started it all).
-Get the starter guide by filling out the form below.
+Check out the Start Here with AI page and then download the starter guide.
+It walks you through how to introduce AI in a positive, empowering way, plus includes our first family activity (the park play that started it all).